codewitch-honey-crisis/pck/README.md

 # PCK: The Parser Construction Kit

 The Parser Construction Kit is a parser generator that targets the .NET platform, and is written in C#.
 It was designed with C# in mind.
-It can use the Microsoft CodeDOM to render parsers in other .NET languages, though no effort was made to ensure compatibility with VB, which won't render due to a bug in Microsoft's VBCodeProvider class.
-Other CodeDOM providers may work, should they be available.
+It can use the Microsoft CodeDOM to render parsers in other .NET languages and bits v0.0.1.8 and above should support VB particularly.

 PCK has tools to cover three major parsing paradigms: